-The Quality of Life Index for Adults (A-QLI) is a comprehensive multidimensional measurement tool that is able to reflect the complexity of Quality of Life outcomes in older adults.
+Initially, The Quality of Life Index for Adults (A-QLI) is a comprehensive multidimensional measurement tool that can reflect the complexity of Quality of Life outcomes in older adults.
 This instrument features a full range of health and functional outcomes.
 Older adults taking this questionnaire are asked about their physical, emotional, and social well-being.
 They are asked to respond to questions about their feelings, moods, personal goals and preferences.
 By asking these questions the A-QLI can capture the individual’s values and desires for improvement.
-The A-QLI is balanced enough to have negative and positive responses and can be conducted face to face or over the phone.
+The A-QLI balances negative and positive responses and allows for face-to-face or phone-based administration.
 There are 8 domains to this questionnaire: physical health, self-care, pain, social relations, psychological well-being, other issues, individual importance, and goal attainment.

 Author